Jair Bolsonaro: Post-presidency (2023–present)

-Ineligibility, charges of coup planning and conviction
+Ineligibility, charges of coup planning, conviction and return to federal custody

 Bolsonaro showing his electronic ankle monitor at the National Congress; after the incident, Alexandre de Moraes requested an explanation from him, as he was prohibited from giving interviews—otherwise, he would be immediately arrested, but Moraes ultimately deemed it just an "isolated irregularity".

-On 30 June 2023 the Superior Electoral Court barred Bolsonaro from running for public office until 2030 as a result of his attempts to undermine the validity of Brazil's 2022 democratic election, as well as for abuse of power with regard to using government channels to promote his campaign.
+On 30 June 2023, the Superior Electoral Court barred Bolsonaro from running for public office until 2030 as a result of his attempts to undermine the validity of Brazil's 2022 democratic election, as well as for abuse of power with regard to using government channels to promote his campaign.
 The decision applies to municipal, state and federal elections for the next eight years.
-He was prosecuted on several fraud charges in the 2022 elections and situations linked to the 8 January attack on federal government buildings.
+He was prosecuted on several fraud charges in the 2022 elections and events linked to the 8 January attack on federal government buildings.
 The decision came after a 5–2 vote in favour of conviction.
 Following the decision, Bolsonaro stated his intentions to appeal.

-On 31 October 2023 Bolsonaro was again convicted by the Superior Electoral Court over abuse of power for using official Brazil's Independence Day ceremony to promote himself as a candidate which is banned under the Brazilian law.
-Former defence minister Walter Braga Netto, who also attended the ceremony, and also ran for vice president on Bolsonaro's ticket, was convicted by the Court and ruled disqualified, like Bolsonaro, to run for any office for the next eight years.
+On 31 October 2023, Bolsonaro was again convicted by the Superior Electoral Court over abuse of power for using Brazil's Independence Day ceremony to promote himself as a candidate which is banned under the Brazilian law.
+Former defence minister Walter Braga Netto, who attended the ceremony, and also ran for vice president on Bolsonaro's ticket, was convicted by the Court and ruled disqualified to run for any office for the next eight years.

-In February 2024 the Federal Police raided former government officials and ordered Bolsonaro to hand in his passport over accusations that he and his allies tried to overturn the results of the 2022 election and planned a coup d'état.
+In February 2024, the Federal Police raided former government officials and ordered Bolsonaro to hand in his passport over accusations that he and his allies tried to overturn the results of the 2022 election and planned a coup d'état.
 In March 2024, witness documents released by the Superior Electoral Court were made public.
 According to two military officials, Bolsonaro had plotted to overturn the 2022 results and presented top military officials a plan to carry out a coup with the goal of keeping him in power.

-In his testimony the former Brazilian Army commander Marco Antônio Freire Gomes said that he had warned Bolsonaro the army would not tolerate "any act of institutional rupture", and further added that Bolsonaro's actions could result in his arrest.
+In his testimony the former Brazilian Army commander Marco Antônio Freire Gomes said that he had warned Bolsonaro the army would not tolerate "any act of institutional rupture", and added that Bolsonaro's actions could result in his arrest.
 The former Brazilian Air Force commander Carlos de Almeida Baptista Júnior testified that he tried to dissuade Bolsonaro of "any extreme measure" and expressed his belief that Freire Gomes was instrumental in avoiding the use of a legal document that Bolsonaro presented in several meetings in December 2022 to overturn the results of the election.
 Baptista Júnior further said that the then Brazilian Navy commander Almir Garnier Santos told Bolsonaro he would put his troops at his disposal, and commented: "If the commander [Freire Gomes] had agreed, possibly, a coup d'état attempt would have taken place."